cucapra/latte/2026/web/content/_index.md

 ## The 2026 Workshop

+LATTE will be co-located with [ASPLOS][] 2026.
-LATTE 2026 will run in a hybrid format, i.e., it will be possible to join either in person (in Pittsburgh) or online (on Zoom).
+It will run in a hybrid format, i.e., it will be possible to join either in person (in Pittsburgh) or online (on Zoom).
 Talks at the workshop can use either modality, so please consider submitting even if you cannot attend in person.

 ## LATTE Matrix Chat